p-ranav/iris/README.md

 iris::Component my_component;
 ```

-You can optionally specify the number of threads the component can use in its task system, e.g., this component will spawn 2 executor threads that process records in its message queues.
+You can optionally specify the number of threads the component can use in its task system, e.g., this component will spawn 2 executor threads that process records in its respective message queues.

 ```cpp
 iris::Component my_component(iris::threads = 2);